 Dan Firpo served as Chief briefly in the late 1970s until Bob Matson began a 23-year “career” in the post.
 During Bob’s tenure, more apparatus was built or acquired, the firehouse was enlarged, and the department took over the ambulance service.
 A 911 emergency dispatch center was installed in Mendocino County.
 And in 1990, the Elk Community Services District was formed to provide a reliable tax-based source of funding for the EVFD and expansion of services to the Cameron and Greenwood Road areas.

 Charlie Acker followed Bob Matson as Chief in the mid 1990’s.
-Current-day chief, Jeff Roy, was elected in 2002, with current-day Chief, Craig Mitchell, following in 2017.
+Jeff Roy was elected in 2002, with current-day Chief, Craig Mitchell, following in 2017.